 The City of Chowilla has agreed to provide capacity for Fairmead at the Chowchilla Wastewater Treatment Plant, but additional funding is needed to connect the community to the treatment plant.
 The Authority would provide funding assistance and would work with the City of Chowchilla to connect Fairmead to the Chowchilla Wastewater Treatment Plant.
-In addition, the Authority would work with Madera County to expedite existing grant applications to provide funding for the design and construction of a sewer distribution system from Fairmead to Chowchilla with a sewer collection system located in Fairmead.
+In addition, the Authority will continue to work with the City of Chowchilla on grant applications to provide funding for the design and construction of a sewer distribution system from Fairmead to Chowchilla with a sewer collection system located in Fairmead.